sighupio/fury-gke-installer/README.md

 The [GKE module][gke-module] deploys a **private control plane** cluster, where the control plane endpoint is not publicly accessible.

-The [VPC and VPN module][vpc-vpn-module] setups all the necessary networking infrastructure and a bastion host.
+The [VPC module][vpc-module] setups all the necessary networking infrastructure.
+The [VPN module][vpn-module] setups one or more bastion hosts with an OpenVPN server.

 The bastion host includes a OpenVPN instance easily manageable by using [furyagent][furyagent] to provide access to the cluster.